 While Art Therapy, like any other kind of psychotherapy, benefits from the commitment to regular attendance over a specific period of time, Mindful Art sessions can be booked sporadically.

-Mindful Art sessions are solution-focussed and whilst the mentor can have a background in Art Therapy, like Sarah Arriagada, the client-mentor relationship is not therapeutical.
-Mindful Art sessions are directive, which means that the mentor will give prompts and ask questions in order to empower the client to find her own answers and resources in regards to a specific problem.
+Mindful Art sessions are solution-focussed and whilst the mentor can have a background in Art Therapy, the client-mentor relationship is not therapeutical.
+Mindful Art sessions are directive, which means that the mentor will give prompts and ask questions in order to empower the client to find their own answers and resources in regards to a specific problem.

-Art Therapy is mainly non-directive which means that although the client and therapist may have agreed on specific goals or areas that need more contemplation, understanding and integration, the client will decide what materials and subject matter she wants to explore in each and every session.
+Art Therapy is mainly non-directive which means that although the client and therapist may have agreed on specific goals or areas that need more contemplation, understanding and integration, the client will decide what materials and subject matter they want to explore in each and every session.
 Free association and reflection accompany and complete the sessions.

 Art therapists are highly qualified and have both broad and specific clinical knowledge.
 The psychodynamic approach understands the importance of the artwork and that it needs to be kept safe during the time of the therapy.
 In Mindful Art sessions, the art work is a tool for communication only and is usually not revisited.
 It can be taken home or discarded at the end of each session.